> Home > Graduate > Programs > Frequently Asked Questions

 Q: I have completed my degree at a university outside Canada.
 Coursework was conducted in English.
 Do I still need to take the TOEFL test?

-A: No. If your first language is not English but you have completed your undergraduate degree at a University where English is the primary language of instruction, you do not require other evidence of language proficiency.
-Otherwise TOEFL (or equivalent) scores must be supplied.
+A: No. If your first language is not English but you have completed your admitting degree at a University where English is the primary language of instruction, you do not require testing of language proficiency.
+You may require an attestation letter from the university registrar; see the SGS webpage on English Language Proficiency for information about possible exemptions.
+Otherwise TOEFL (or equivalent - see the School of Graduate Studies for more information about English Language Proficiency Testing and Requirements) scores must be supplied.
 Overall TOEFL scores must be 100 or higher with minimum scores of 22 in both writing and speaking sections.
-We also accept IELTS and MELAB.
+Please see the SGS website for other accepted Language tests (e.g. TOEFL, IELTS, COPE, CAEL, the Academic Preparation Course International ESL Program at the School of Continuing Studies, U of T).

 Q: I have been out of an academic environment for many years and I’m not sure if faculty members will remember me.
 Should I send in non-academic letters of reference?